-- Call for an ambulance immediately if the sickness is severe.
-DO NOT attempt to transport the sick child in your own vehicle - Whilst waiting for the ambulance, contact the parent(s) and arrange to meet them at the hospital - Redeploy staff if necessary to ensure there is adequate staff deployment to care for the remaining children.
+- Inform a member of the management team immediately - Call for an ambulance immediately if the illness is severe.
+DO NOT attempt to transport the sick child in your own vehicle - Follow the instructions from the 999 call handler - Whilst waiting for the ambulance, a member of staff must contact the parent(s) and arrange to meet them at the hospital - Redeploy staff if necessary to ensure there is adequate staff deployment to care for the remaining children.
 This may mean temporarily grouping the children together - Arrange for the most appropriate member of staff to accompany the child taking with them any relevant information such as registration forms, relevant medication sheets, medication and the child's comforter - Inform a member of the management team immediately - Remain calm at all times.
 Children who witness an incident may well be affected by it and may need lots of cuddles and reassurance.
 Staff may also require additional support following the accident.

-This policy was adopted on Signed on behalf of the nursery Date for review 09/2018 Alison Shipton 09/2019
+This policy was adopted on Signed on behalf of the nursery Date for review 09/2020 Alison Shipton 09/2021